 Failing to Forecast Future Value

 Any good real estate mogul will tell you, the ability to foresee future market trends is key.
 Sometimes, figuring the current value of your home isn’t enough.
-At KAPLAN, KAPLAN, DITRAPANI & RABANIPOUR, LLP, we can help you project the worth of your home 5, 10, even 15 years down the road.
+At KAPLAN, DITRAPANI & FARIA LLP, we can help you project the worth of your home 5, 10, even 15 years down the road.
 This way, you can paint a better picture of your long-term finances.

 Confusing Verbal and Written Agreements